 A lot has changed in the freight ecosystem over the last few decades – From regulations to carrier technologies.
-The way we look at procuring freight rates – The Request for Quote/Price/Tender (RFQ/P/T), however, has been the same for decades.
+The way we look at international freight procurement – The Request for Quote/Price/Tender (RFQ/P/T), however, has been the same for decades.

 RFQ is the first step towards freight procurement and the one that decides the cost of your freight.
 This is where with the help of the right tools, you can drive significant cost savings.